-- 1. Log on to the everRun Availability Console on the target system. - If you are importing a VM from a USB device or network share (instead of the PC running the everRun Availability Console), mount the device or share on the everRun system as described in Mounting a USB Device or Network-mounted Folder on the everRun System. - 3.
-On the Virtual Machines page (see The Virtual Machines Page), click Import/Restore to open the Import/Restore Virtual Machine wizard. - 4.
-Select one of the following: - Browse for OVF
+- 1. Log on to the everRun Availability Console on the target system. - If you are importing a VM from a USB device or network share (instead of the PC running the everRun Availability Console), mount the device or share on the everRun system as described in Mounting a USB Device or Network-mounted Folder on the everRun System.

+- 3. On the Virtual Machines page (see The Virtual Machines Page), click Import/Restore to open the Import/Restore Virtual Machine wizard. - 4.
+Select one of the following: - Import from my PC-Imports the VM from the PC running everRun Availability Console.